duglin/xreg-github/README.md

 - multi-delete must ignore all attributes except id and epoch
 - fix init.sql, it's too slow due to latest xref stuff in commit 9c583e7
 - add support for inline=endpoints.*
+- ban the use of ^ in ifvalue VALUES for now
+- support ETag/If-Match